Mykrowave/azure-architect-playbook/containerization/azure-container-instances/readme.md

 3) ONFAILURE - container only restarts if nonzero exit code.

 ## Set Environment Variables
-- Pass Environment Variables to container
+- Pass Environment Variables to container with the environment-variables option
+- To be more secure and not store sensitive information in plain text use the secure-environment-variables option